bra1nDump/do-not-blink/readme.md

 ## School restricting access to the website

 At this point I don't remember why the school blocks the website, I'm assuming because it was not https.
+[Solved] It is my Mac that doesn't trust the website's certificate.
+LAUSD solution https://achieve.lausd.net/Page/11048 - installs a profile
 [Key] Les be prepared to hotspot, make sure to test this out before presenting

 ## People get the link wrong